Glass Switch Plates Photo Gallery. All of these images are from our customers!

 From Judy Collins of Dallas Texas

-My tile company put the tile all the up to the receptacle and not just the box in the wall....Good job!
+My title company put the tile all the up to the receptacle and not just the box in the wall...Good job!

 From Elizabeth Mangum